joshr4/halo-challenge/README.md

 To use this application, please perform the following steps:

-* Don't fork or clone this repo!
-Instead, create a new, empty directory on your machine and `git init` (or create an empty repo on Github and clone it to your local machine)

-First, clone the repo to your local machine
+* First, clone the repo to your local machine
 ```
 git clone https://github.com/joshr4/halo-challenge.git
 cd halo-challenge
 ```

-Next, install the required project dependencies.
+* Next, install the required project dependencies.
 Please ensure you already have the npm and pipenv package managers installed on your system.
 ```
 npm install
 pipenv install
 ```
-Please edit the `env` file in the root of the project folder so that the SQLALCHEMY_DATABASE_URI variable points to an empty table in your postgres server.
+* Please edit the `env` file in the root of the project folder so that the SQLALCHEMY_DATABASE_URI variable points to an empty table in your postgres server.

-Finally, start the flask server and then visit http://localhost:5000.
+* Finally, start the flask server and then visit http://localhost:5000.
 ```
 pipenv shell
 flask run